alfin3/graph-algorithms/README.md

 A hash table enables heap search in O(1 + alpha) time in expectation under the simple uniform hashing assumption, where alpha is a constant load factor upper bound.
 Tests across priority value types are provided with respect to element objects within continuous memory blocks as well as multi-layered element objects in memory.

+`./data-structures-c/ht-mul-uint64/`

+A hash table with generic hash keys and generic elements, where a hash key is an object within a continuous memory block (e.g. a basic type, array, struct), and an element is any object in memory.

+The implementation is based on a multiplication method for hashing into upto 2^63 slots and an open addressing method for resolving collisions.
+The expected number of probes in a search is upper-bounded by 1/(1 - alpha) under the uniform hashing assumption, where alpha is a load factor upper bound.
+Tests across load factor upper bounds and key sizes exceeding the basic types are provided with respect to element objects within continuous memory blocks as well as multi-layered element objects in memory.

 `./data-structures-c/ht-div-{uint32, uint64}/`

 A hash table with generic hash keys and generic elements, where a hash key is an object within a continuous memory block (e.g. a basic type, array, struct), and an element is any object in memory.